Benchmarks overview

 Benchmarks influence budgets, targets, and board expectations.
 If the comparison is naive, the resulting pressure lands on the wrong team or drives the wrong response.

-A board asks whether your churn is good for B2B SaaS.
+A board asks whether your churn is good for a subscription SaaS business with real churn.
 A revenue leader asks whether gross revenue retention is acceptable for the current ACV mix.
 A product leader wants to know if activation is actually weak or simply normal for a complex product.
 Those are benchmark questions, but they need context before they become useful decisions.

 Use this when leadership wants external context for what good, bad, or normal looks like.